All Episodes

 You're filibustering, and senators ought to get off the cushy seats.

-George, it was your leader who said that it is totally appropriate to have a cloture.
+George, it was your leader who said that it is totally appropriate to have a closure and you're not getting information.

-And then Mitch McConnell said that, and Sam Brambach said, Yes, but you're making you're making it sound as if we're not doing our job.
+And then Mitch McConnell said that, and Sam Brambach said, yes, but you're making it sound as if we're not doing our job, and we are doing our job.

 You just don't like the way we're doing it.

-Uh Allen's close was you are obstructing.
+Alan's close was, you are obstructing.

 I don't want to take the risk.